 It is concluded to reuse authentication and authorization procedure specified in clause 12 of TS 33.501 [11].

+In addition, to avoid privacy violation, ethical concern, legal and security risks, transparency, user consent and control shall be considered when adding, removing, updating data channels by the network.
+For example, the user shall be aware that the DC adding, removing, updating request is initiated by the DC AS instead of the opposite UE, and explicit user consent shall be obtained.

 Editor's Note: Whether more granular authorization is required is FFS.